From the author:

 What do successful people do differently?

-Social media has networked the world, but more people than ever are lonely or even more so because they can no longer withstand the pressure to be something special and withdraw.
-I noticed that no matter how many offers we create to solve a problem, the problems continue to increase.
-I had experienced this myself with my diets.
-Whatever I tried, success was never long-term.
-If you are desperate enough, it sounds tempting to read: "Lose 15 kilos in 30 days."
+Social media has die Welt Although networked, more people than ever are still lonely, or even more so because they can no longer withstand the pressure of having to be something special and are withdrawing.
+It struck me that no matter how many offers we create to solve a problem, the problems keep increasing.
+I had experienced this myself, with my diets.
+Whatever I tried, the success was never long-term.
+If you are desperate enough, it sounds seductive to read: "Lose 15 kilos in 30 days".

-One thinks: »What the hell?
+One thinks to oneself: "What's the point?
 30 days, 69 euros, I can try that. «We all know the results of such diets.
-After a thorough analysis of many diet methods, I finally came to the conclusion that all diets have three basic problems, the beginning, the middle and the end.
+After carefully analyzing many diet methods, I have finally come to the conclusion that all diets have three basic problems, namely the beginning, the middle, and the end.
 In other words, the whole diet is the problem.
-They consist only of renunciation and are therefore in conflict with ourselves.
+They only consist of renunciation and are therefore in conflict with ourselves.
 Nevertheless, there are always people who have successfully lost weight.
 How did they do it?
-Why are certain people successful in this and others not?
-I quickly recognized the 95/5 formula again.
+Why are certain people successful at this and others not?
+I quickly recognized the 95/5 formula here too.

 What to do if you belong to the 95%?

-I knew I was among the 95 percent.
-I was not successful, either in losing weight or in my other life.
-I was not one to give up quickly, and I had never given up on hard work.
-I was always willing to take risks, often working 12 or 15 hours a day or more.
+I knew I belonged to the 95 percent.
+I was unsuccessful, either in losing weight or in the rest of my life.
+I wasn't one to give up easily, and I'd never shirked hard work.
+I was always ready to take risks, often working 12 or 15 hours a day or more.
 And yet the desired success did not materialize.
-So what is it that these 5 percent successful people do differently than we do?
+So what is it that these 5 percent successful do differently from us?